ecbypi/paraphrase/README.md

 ### Boolean Scopes

-Some filter records based on a boolean column.
-It doesn't make sense for these methods to take any arguments.
+For scopes that filter records based on a boolean column, it doesn't make to force the scope to take an argument.

-Paraphrase will detect if the method specified takes no arguments.
-If not, it will call the method without any arguments, assuming the inputs are present and valid.
+If the mapped query params are present and a scope takes no arguments, `paraphrase` will not attempt to pass those values to the query.

 ```ruby
 class PostQuery < Paraphrase::Query